mertsabinov/mertsabinov/README.md

 ### Hi there 👋

 I am a highly skilled and experienced software developer with a focus on creating performant and user-friendly web applications.
 I have extensive experience with technologies such as React, Next.js, TypeScript.
-I am always eager to learn new technologies and programming languages, currently my interest are GoLang and Python.
+I am always eager to learn new technologies and programming languages, currently my interest are GoLang and TypeScript.

 #### My Professional Experience
 - Developing and maintaining high-performing and user-friendly web applications using technologies such as React, Next.js, and TypeScript.